 Emerging Renewable Markets

 Bahrain’s renewable energy expedition kick-started with the relaxation of the monetary policy by the government.
 The country with its Vision 2030, aims to protect the natural environment, reduce carbon emissions, minimize pollution, and promote sustainable energy.
-While it has adopted the UN Sustainable Development Goals, the keen focus of the government is on `Access to Clean Energy’
+While it has adopted the UN Sustainable Development Goals, the keen focus of the government is on `Access to Clean Energy’.

 BAHRAIN- the Emerging Business Destination in Arab World for the Renewables